 - Political commitment made by Mayor and necessary resources were allocated, including budgets, staff, and external expertise.
-A goal of 100% utilization of maternal, paternal and other care leave was set as a flagship initiative; - Partnership launched with the Chamber of Commerce and Industry to build capacities and raise awareness of the local businesses and develop a pipeline of female managers; - A roadmap for eliminating the gender gap in household and community developed by a multigenerational committee representing business, community and education sectors; - Awareness-raising of the local population by organizing roundtable discussions, - [proposed modification following GB 737:] Creating and disseminating animated educational content (e.g. Gender manga), and providing gender education at school.
+A goal of 100% utilization of maternal, paternal and other care leave was set as a flagship initiative; - Partnership launched with the Chamber of Commerce and Industry to build capacities and raise awareness of the local businesses and develop a pipeline of female managers; - A roadmap for eliminating the gender gap in household and community developed by a multigenerational committee representing business, community and education sectors; - Awareness-raising of the local population by organizing roundtable discussions, - Creating and disseminating animated educational comic (e.g. Gender manga), and providing gender education at school.